launchdarkly/js-client-sdk/packages/ldclient-electron/README.md

 When you create a client instance for use in a renderer process with `initializeInRenderer()`, other than having the special "synchronizing to the main client" behavior described above, it is really just an instance of the browser SDK client.
 This means that the click event and pageview event functionality described in [ldclient-js](../ldclient-js/README.md) is available in Electron windows.

 However, whether you can use URL matching rules depends on what the URLs are within your application windows.
 Often, these are based on an internal file path within the application.

+## Node SDK compatibility mode

+For developers who are porting LaunchDarkly-enabled Node.js code to Electron, there are differences between the APIs that can be inconvenient.
+For instance, in the LaunchDarkly Node SDK, `variation()` is an asynchronous call that takes a callback, whereas in the client-side SDKs it is synchronous.

+To make this transition easier, the LaunchDarkly Electron SDK provides an optional wrapper that emulates the Node SDK.
+When creating the main-process client, instead of calling `initializeMain`, call `initializeMainWithNodeApi` with the same parameters.
+The resulting client object will then use the Node-style API.

+Keep in mind that the underlying implementation is still the client-side SDK, which has a single-current-user model.
+Therefore, when you call `client.variation(flagKey, user, defaultValue)` it is really calling `client.identify(user)` first, obtaining flag values for that user, and then evaluating the flag.
+This will perform poorly if you attempt to evaluate flags for a variety of different users in rapid succession.